cf73/ces2021/content/collections/pages/apply.md

             marks:
               -
                 type: italic
-            text: 'The Admissions Season for the 2026-27 school year will open on October 1st and run through January 31st.
+            text: 'Our admissions season begins on October 1st and runs through January.
 Please make sure you have completed the following steps before the January 31st deadline:'
       -
         type: orderedList
         attrs: